harminderpabla/harminderpabla.github.io/_posts/2019-03-15-ProjectB-lastpost.md

-## Lessons learned and unexpected challenges?
+## Lessons learned and unexpected challenges I faced

 There are many lessons I learned from this project.
 The first one is to complete the work before due date so that there is no rush at the time of submission.
 We should move out of the comfort zone and try all the tools and not